-Investment in Unlisted Stocks | Listed vs Unlisted Stocks Comparison
+Investment in Unlisted Stocks | Listed and Unlisted company

-What Are Unlisted Stocks?
+What are Listed Stocks?

 A company whose shares are traded on an official stock exchange is called a Listed company.
-For example, companies like Reliance Industries, HDFC Bank, Kotak Mahindra Bank are all listed companies that are listed on Bombay Stock Exchange or National Stock Exchange.
+For example, companies like Reliance Industries, HDFC Bank, Kotak Mahindra Bank are all listed companies that are listed on the Bombay Stock Exchange or National Stock Exchange.

-- You can buy and sell your shares on these stock exchanges through your broker/online brokerage account.
+You can buy and sell your shares on these stock exchanges through your broker/online brokerage account.

-- Whereas, Unlisted companies are privately owned companies that have not yet gone through the Initial Public offering (IPO) process.
+Unlisted shares include the companies that are privately-owned companies that have not yet gone through the Initial Public Offering (IPO) process.
 For Example, Reliance Jio, Ola, OYO etc. The main advantage of investing in this unlisted space is that you can access new-age businesses that are high on innovation.

 Different Types of Private Equity Financing Stages

-- There is also a Series A, B, C and D funding.
-For Example, PayTM has raised series of funding from multiple investors – Ant Financial, Mountain Capital, AliBaba Group, SoftBank.
+- There is also Series A, B, C and D funding.
+For Example, PayTM has raised a series of funding from multiple investors – Ant Financial, Mountain Capital, Alibaba Group, SoftBank.

 How are these Unlisted Companies Valued?

-- Since shares of unlisted companies are not listed on the stock markets, there is no market price.
+- Since shares of unlisted companies are not listed on the stock markets, there is no market unlisted share price.
 Instead, a fair value of the share is arrived at by investors and the promoters.

 - Unlisted shares enter trading circles when employees dilute their stock options or through private placements by promoters or general shareholders.